 Located on the NIST Gaithersburg campus, Buildings 245 (Radiation Physics) and 235 (NIST Center for Neutron Research) contain the offices and laboratories of RPD service personnel.
-All RPD calibration services included in the RPD-QM-II Procedures section are conducted in Building 245, Radiation Physics, on the NIST campus in Gaithersburg, MD.
-The building also houses parts of one other division of the Physical Measurement Laboratory and the Radiation Safety Division (RSD) of the Office of Safety, Health & Environment.
+All RPD calibration services included in the RPD-QM-II Procedures section are conducted in Building 245, Radiation Physics, or 235, NIST Center for Neutron Research on the NIST campus in Gaithersburg, MD.
+Building 245 also houses parts of one other division of the Physical Measurement Laboratory and the Radiation Safety Division (RSD) of the Office of Safety, Health & Environment.

-Calibration facilities for each service are described in full in the appropriate calibration service documentation or in the RPD-QM-II Procedure specific to that calibration service.
-This documentation is listed in Appendix A. Facilities for Special Tests are documented in individual test reports.
+Calibration facilities for each service are detailed in the appropriate calibration service documentation or in the RPD-QM-II Procedure specific to that calibration service.
+This documentation is listed in Appendix A. Additionally, facilities used for Special Tests may be located outside the previously mentioned buildings and are documented in individual test reports.